BZoennchen/Pages/_posts/2024-01-02-conspiracy.md

 If we want universal acceptance of and respect for human rights, we shouldn't try to argue about it.
 We shouldn't attempt to work out rational justifications of human rights, or arguments that will convince people that human rights are a good thing.
 Instead, according to Rorty, we would achieve better results if we try to influence people's feelings instead of their minds---philosophy as poetry {% cite rorty:2016 %}!
-Rational justifying human rights is an abstract and philosophical way---something which according to Rorty isn’t possible anyway.
+Rational justifying human rights is an abstract and philosophical way---something that, according to Rorty, isn’t possible anyway.
 In a sense, Rorty suggest that, instead of arguing rationally against mythologies, we should imagine, construct and present better ones.
 He does not believe in a second enlightenment---in which logic and rationality will triumph over evil.
 It is worth noting that similar challenges and questions arise when we consider the concept of *free will*, which is itself a highly contentious notion, compare for example {% cite sapolsky:2023 %}.